 Early pregnancy symptoms (at 8 weeks)

-Being 8 weeks pregnant isn't easy.
-On top of feeling sick and tired, you could find yourself in and out of the loo as your expanding womb pushes onto your bladder.
-If this starts to affect your sleep, then drink lots of fluids in the day, as it's important to stay hydrated, but hold back in the evenings.
+You may be feeling tired and sick, you could find yourself peeing more often as your expanding womb pushes onto your bladder.
+If this starts to affect your sleep, try to drink lots of fluids in the day but less in the evenings.

 Your symptoms could also include: